Witch, Thy Name Is "Fury"

 Johnston sighed.
 "Because Lucy asked her sister to do it.
 Besides, Molly's as good as, if not better than, me.
 Lucy's in capable hands."

 With some peace and quiet, Molly went to work.
 She slowly waved her wand, weaving the proper incantations and pulling things into and from her sister's mind.
 It was tough work, since Lucy's mind was jumbled like a box of puzzle pieces.
-It was obvious that thoughts of the past were constantly pushed to the front of her mind, because Molly had to weave out around them as she searched for all Draco-related bits.
-She found them and there were a lot; Lucy had been with Draco for several months and they'd been deeply emotionally involved.
+It was obvious that thoughts of the past were pushed constantly to the front of her mind, because Molly had to weave out around them as she searched for all Draco-related bits.
+She found them, and there were a lot; Lucy had been with Draco for several months, and they'd been deeply emotionally involved.
 Molly forced down a cringe, though, went she saw that later they'd been a little physically involved, as well.

-Obliviating took several hours for it was careful and delicate work.
-Molly was vaguely aware of Johnston wiping the sweat from her brow.
+Obliviating took several hours, for it was careful and delicate work.
+Molly vaguely was aware of Johnston wiping the sweat from her brow.
 Finally, however, she was done.
 Lucy was as messed up as she was before, minus the brokenness from having ever been with Draco.

 They had a small scare when Molly first rested after finishing.
 Lucy had merely stared around the room.
 The horror-stricken group thought that maybe something had gone wrong and Lucy's mind had been wiped clean.
 But their anxiety was assuaged when Lucy broke into a smile and hugged and greeted her sister, wondering why she was at the Ministry with them and why Audrey was there, too.
 Lucy's first thought was that something had happened to Percy.

 Molly chuckled morbidly at the irony of it all.
-No one had died for real, but Draco was now dead to Lucy and for things to remain that way, Draco would have to be dead to all of them.
+No one had died for real, but Draco was now dead to Lucy, and, for things to remain that way, Draco would have to be dead to all of them.

-Some time during the following week, Molly returned to Malfoy Keep.
+Sometime during the following week, Molly returned to Malfoy Keep.